Aeropuerto Internacional Arturo Merino Benitez

 March 29- April 3, 2016

 Air Defense Technologies and exhibits of military and security technologies (land, sea, and air).
 With 16 exhibitions and more than thirty years of experience, this exhibition has been recognized as one of the most important worldwide and it has demonstrated to be a recognized aerospace and defense business platform in Latin America, for its infrastructure and the customized service that its staff provides.
-With more than 30 years experience, FIDAE provides the cutting-edge technology available in the following areas: Civil-Commercial Aviation, Defense, Aircraft Maintenance, Airport Equipment & Services, Space Technology and Homeland Security.
+With more than 30 years of experience, FIDAE provides the cutting-edge technology available in the following areas: Civil-Commercial Aviation, Defense, Aircraft Maintenance, Airport Equipment & Services, Space Technology, and Homeland Security.

 Business attire recommended.